 Feeling the Need to Create?

 Do you ever have one of those days when you just need to create something fun?
 I had one of those days just recently, and making this easy origami card really lifted my spirits.
 I’m not sure who will be the recipient, but I’m glad to have it in my stash of cards to send.
 If you are feeling the need to create, or if you need some inspiration, keep reading.
 How do you make a super easy origami greeting card?
 This origami card is simple to put together and fun to give.
-You can use it as an origami thank you card or a DIY origami birthday card.
+You can use it as an origami thank you card, a Mother’s Day card, or a DIY origami birthday card.
 It’s great for any occasion.
 I hope you’ll try making it and find it as relaxing as I did.

 Benefits of Creating

-As some of you know from reading my posts about planting garden containers or designing logos, I consider myself artistically challenged.
+As some of you know from reading my posts about planting garden containers or pointillism painting, I consider myself artistically challenged.
 Yet I often feel the urge to be creative and make something, even if it lacks polish.
 Some of the things I create turn out well, some not so well.
 That doesn’t stop me from getting inspired and needing an outlet for my ideas.
 That’s one of the things I love about being a teacher and being a blogger.
 I have a place to share my ideas and try new things.
 Creating something can be a great stress-reliever.
 If ends up looking lovely, all the better.
 Even if it doesn’t, I feel better after making it.
 So don’t be afraid to try this.
 I usually share ideas that give readers a high probability of experiencing success.
 This art activity will be fun and simple, I promise.

 Origami is the Japanese art of folding paper into decorative shapes.
 I first became acquainted with it years ago, when I was in college and I had the opportunity to travel to Japan.
 The people there were very welcoming, hospitable, and were always sharing simple gifts.